M4NU5/Personal_Website/content/blog/tech/DRAFT-Deploy-pi-hole/index.md

 Now we need to configure our router to use the Pi Hole as our DNS.
 To do this we need to connect our router.
 With `ipconfig` or `ifconfig` we can find the IP address of our default gateway.
 Generally your IP address will be `192.168.0.1`.
 Typing this into the browser we will hit our gateways login portal.

-Logging in, navigate to the DNS configuration and input the IP address on the Raspberry Pi.
+Logging in, navigate to the DNS configuration and input the IP address of the Raspberry Pi.
+Now we are gochie, our Pi hole will start sinking ads into a beautiful black abys.

-Note some routers, believe it or not, don't support configuring a DNS sad I know.
+Note some routers, believe it or not, don't support configuring a DNS!
+Sad I know.
 Hopefully you don't have this problem.
-If you do you will need to configure your
+If you do you will need to configure your DNS on your machine.
+It doesn't work as well as the Gateway level Pi-Hole but you got to work with what you have.

 ## Step 3: Add more ad block lists (optional)

 ## Conclusion

+Wham bam thank you mam